ciscoheat/haxedci/README.md

 ### Role field access

 RoleMethods must be declared `public` to allow access outside the Role.
-Contract fields should only be accessed from the Role's own RoleMethods.
+Contract fields should only be accessed from the Role's own RoleMethods however.
 This enables the ability to trace the flow of cooperation between Roles, instead of any Role being able to call another Role's underlying object at all times.
 It's a helpful separation between the local reasoning of how Roles interact locally with their object, and how Roles interact with each other.
 A goal with DCI is readability, and this helps reading and understanding the use-case-level logic of a Context.

 There *could* be cases when a calling a contract field from another Role is wanted, so contract fields can also be declared `public`, but accessing them will emit a compiler warning, and its presence should be viewed as a compromise measure that explicitly erodes the readability of the code.
 It is a way for the programmer to say: *“Trust me”* in spite of the fact that readers of the code can’t verify what goes on behind the curtain.

+The exception is if you're using Haxe 4 and the contract field is `final`.
+Then the field is immutable and can be accessed without warning.

 ### Accessors: self and this